Kevin Bubriski: Reception

 His book, Legacy in Stone: Syria Before War was featured in The Washington Post, The New York Review of Books, Roads and Kingdoms, and on public radio stations WBUR and VPR.

-Our Voices, Our Streets: American Protests 2001-2011 was also featured in The New York Review of Books, and in the Daily Beast.
+Our Voices, Our Streets: American Protests 2001-2011 was featured in The New York Review of Books, and in the Daily Beast.

+The New Mexicans: 1981-83 was featured in Pasatiempo.